How to set up an EU company in 20 min and reinvest your profits tax-free with the Estonian E-Residency

 Tallinn is known for the medieval neighborhood of Vanalinn, a World Heritage Site.
 Full of mansions and medieval churches that are filled with tourists in summer.
-The city, despite being small, has great entertainment activities like theaters, cinemas, galleries, cultural activities and nightlife and has good public services and accessibility.
+The city, despite being small, has great entertainment activities like theaters, cinemas, galleries, cultural activities, and nightlife and has good public services and accessibility.
 Tallinn is a very safe city with one of the lowest crime rates in Europe.
-In addition to have not much traffic, being one of the least polluted cities.
+In addition to having not much traffic, being one of the least polluted cities.

-Tallinn’s public transport network, is formed by buses, trams and trolleybuses.
+Tallinn’s public transport network is formed by buses, trams, and trolleybuses.
 Which are almost free for residents, who can acquire a magnetic card which costs € 2.7.
 For non-residents tickets cost between € 1 and € 3 depending on the route.
 Regarding the country, it is relatively well connected with a network of railways and buses.
 Estonia has 5 airports.
 The largest is Tallinn, which currently connects the city with Athens, Berlin, Vilnius, Amsterdam, Brussels, Oslo, Warsaw, Edinburgh, Paris, Geneva, Salzburg, Helsinki, Frankfurt, London, Istanbul, Manchester, Dublin, Girona and Barcelona, many of them with seasonal flights.
 The other airports connect with regional destinations.